 A relationship can survive this

-That outcome isn’t guaranteed.
+That outcome is not guaranteed.
 It requires honesty from you, patience from both of you, and often professional support.
-But it’s possible, and it starts with the choice to stop hiding.
+Stopping the secrecy gives the relationship a better chance to make a real decision about what comes next.

 For the complete recovery framework (environment design, habit replacement, accountability, and the long timeline of change) read our full guide on how to quit porn.